Why we prefer Acrylic for (large) Aquariums

 By Factory Fish Tanks

-Glass and acrylic are the two options when it comes to making a see through swimming pools.
-People often confuse the two as acrylic is commonly know as Plexiglass, Lucite, Lexan.
-These are common brand names for PMMA plastic but today we are talking about glass and why we don't normally use them for pools.
+Glass and acrylic are the two options when it comes to making see-through swimming pools.
+People often confuse the two, as acrylic is commonly known as Plexiglass, Lucite, or Lexan - common brand names for PMMA plastic.
+In this article, we will discuss glass and why it's not typically used for pools compared to acrylic.

 Glass:

-Glass is a popular building material due to its many benefits and relatively cheap production costs.
-It's used for most buildings along side our own pool walls.
-Glass is extremely rigid making it very scratch resistant and strong material for outdoor use.
-Our pool glass is typically 3/4 inch sheet of glass layered with a special glue to that does not come apart or allow any discoloration.
-We use tempered low iron glass that is closer to 91% transparent compared to normal glass with 83% light transmittance.
+Glass is a popular building material due to its many benefits and relatively inexpensive production costs.
+It's used for most buildings, alongside our own pool walls.
+Glass is extremely rigid, making it very scratch-resistant and strong for outdoor use.
+Our pool glass is typically a 3/4-inch sheet layered with special glue that does not come apart or allow any discoloration.
+We use tempered low iron glass with about 91% transparency, compared to regular glass with 83% light transmittance.

 Acrylic:

-Acrylic is a synthetic material that is commonly used in a variety of applications, including building construction, automotive manufacturing, and household items.
+Acrylic is a synthetic material used in various applications, including building construction, automotive manufacturing, and household items.
 Acrylic is known for its transparency, durability, and versatility.
-Acrylic more transparent that glass and does not have any hues.
-The refractive index for acrylic is similar to water giving a perfect view into your pool.
+It is more transparent than glass and does not have any hues.
+The refractive index for acrylic is similar to water, providing a perfect view into your pool.

 In building construction, acrylic is often used as a substitute for glass due to its strength and durability.
-Acrylic sheets are lighter and more impact-resistant than glass, making them ideal for use in areas where safety is a concern, such as holding in 40 tons of water.
+Acrylic sheets are lighter and more impact-resistant than glass, making them ideal for use in areas where safety is a concern, such as holding in large volumes of water.

 Downsides:

-For most of our clear pool builds we do not use glass and the biggest reason for that is the way the materials act.
-Glass is very rigid which does not make it a good option to choose dynamic loads like water that tend to mould the material over time.
-This is why we have an 7' foot length and 2' height limit for our glass builds for safety.
-Glass is extremely heavy as well making it harder to install and ship.
-Any chips, cracks or damage can happen when transporting glass making it a little riskier to ship than acrylic.
-Often times there is damage to the glass that would require a new panel to be placed.
-Chipped glass is not repairable and will only get worse over time with the dynamic load of water.
-Keep in mind these walls are keeping in up to 40 tons of water.
-Our acrylic is made with virgin Lucite® that we mould and add our own special uv-inhibiting formula that is warrantied up to 20 years for yellowing and brittling.
-Our acrylic is almost invisible to the naked eye at the right angle and has a clarity on average above 93% while glass regular glass is closer to 83%.
+For most of our clear pool builds, we do not use glass, and the primary reason is the way the materials behave.
+Glass is very rigid, which does not make it a good option for dynamic loads like water that tends to mold the material over time.
+This is why we have a 7-foot length and 2-foot height limit for our glass builds for safety reasons.
+Glass is also heavy, making it harder to install and ship.
+Any chips, cracks, or damage can happen during transportation, making it riskier to ship than acrylic.
+Often times, there is damage to the glass that would require a new panel to be placed.
+Chipped glass is not repairable and will only worsen over time with the dynamic load of water.
+Our acrylic is made with virgin Lucite® that we mold and add our special UV-inhibiting formula, warrantied up to 20 years for yellowing and brittling.
+Our acrylic has an average clarity of above 93%, while regular glass is closer to 83%.

 Benefits:

-The two biggest benefits of glass is its price and scratch resistance.
-When it comes down to manufacturing a custom acrylic panels the costs can be very high compared to layering glass sheets thats already made.
-The other benefits Is actual lead time.
-Our glass panels take on average 2-4 weeks to manufacture and deliver while our acrylic panels can take up to 6-10 weeks to manufacture and deliver.
-Glass is very scratch resistant due to its rigidity while acrylic is a lot softer and can be scratched.
-Acrylic is easily repairable while glass is not.
+The two main benefits of glass are its price and scratch resistance.
+When it comes to manufacturing custom acrylic panels, costs can be significantly higher compared to layering glass sheets that are already made.
+Another benefit is the actual lead time.
+Our glass panels take on average 2-4 weeks to manufacture and deliver, while our acrylic panels can take up to 6-10 weeks.
+Glass is very scratch-resistant due to its rigidity, while acrylic is softer and can be scratched.
+However, acrylic is easily repairable, unlike glass.

 Conclusion: